Félix Rodríguez (soldier)

-Félix Ismael Rodríguez Mendigutia (born 31 May 1941) is a Cuban American former Central Intelligence Agency Paramilitary Operations Officer in the Special Activities Division, known for his involvement in the Bay of Pigs Invasion and the assassination of communist revolutionary Che Guevara as well as his close ties to George H. W. Bush during the Iran–Contra affair.
+Félix Ismael Rodríguez Mendigutia (born 31 May 1941) is a Cuban-American former Central Intelligence Agency Paramilitary Operations Officer in the Special Activities Division, known for his involvement in the Bay of Pigs Invasion and the execution of communist revolutionary Che Guevara as well as his close ties to George H. W. Bush during the Iran–Contra affair.

 Early life

 Rodríguez came from a family of land owners in his native Cuba.
 His uncle was the Minister of Public Works during Fulgencio Batista's government.

 He attended the Perkiomen School in Pennsylvania but dropped out to join the Anti-Communist League of the Caribbean, which had been created by Dominican dictator Rafael Trujillo with the intention of overthrowing the Cuban government.

 The invasion of Cuba was a failure, and Rodríguez returned to Perkiomen.
 He graduated in June 1960 and went to live with his parents in Miami, where thousands of Cuban exiles had moved.

 In September 1960, he joined a group of Cuban exiles in Guatemala, supported by the Central Intelligence Agency (CIA) to receive military training.
 They were called Brigade 2506.
+Along with other exiles he was trained at Fort Benning, Georgia.

 Bay of Pigs Invasion

-Rodriguez participated in the Bay of Pigs invasion as a paramilitary operations officer with the CIA's Special Activities Division.
-He clandestinely entered Cuba a few weeks before the failed Bay of Pigs Invasion.
+Rodriguez participated in the Bay of Pigs Invasion as a paramilitary operations officer with the CIA's Special Activities Division.
+He clandestinely entered Cuba a few weeks before the failed operation.
 Using his familiarity with the country, he was able to gather critical intelligence, which was used in the planning and preparation of the invasion.